MeetKothari/Data_Analytics/Superheroes/README.md

-# This folder is going to contain some of my work using a dataset.
+### This folder is going to contain some of my work using a dataset.

-## I'm a junior Computer Science student!
+### This will mean everything from charts, to correlational studies, etc.

 ⚡️